Ultimate Mark

 It feels like I'm being taught by the youngsters

 If anything, I'd put myself in the veteran category.
-I drew Mr. Yasuhiko's characters a little bit during Raideen.
+I drew Mr. Yasuhiko's characters a little bit during Reideen.
 Incidentally, during the old Gundam, I was working on Daltanious.
 But since the production of Z Gundam began, it feels like the staff and Sunrise itself have been rejuvenated.
 Perhaps it's related to that, but when I'm drawing the characters from the old work, I'm not conscious of the image of the old Gundam.
 I think of them as new characters created for the current Z. Otherwise, I couldn't draw them.

 Nothing about working on Z is easy right now.
 By the end, I'm always thinking "It's exhausting!" and "This is so tough!"
 It helps that, aside from the main characters, all of Mr. Yasuhiko's characters are easy to draw.
 That's because they're all distinctly characterized.
 On the other hand, all four of the animation directors draw the main characters' faces differently.
 But from the beginning, the producer told us "I don't care about that, as long as you can express each person's individual characteristics."
 (2) So that was a relief.